Why Meghan Markle Isn't Wearing Her Engagement Ring During Her Tour

 The engagement ring, which Meghan recently updated, wasn't the only jewelry item she decided to go without.
 According to Hello!, she also didn't wear her eternity band.

 Either way, the royal has more important things to think about than the public's thoughts on her accessories.
-During their visit to the Monwabisi Beach, for instance, Meghan and Harry learned about the Waves of Change—a NGO that uses surfing and therapy to provide mental health services to young people living in challenging communities.
-They also visited the Lunchbox Fund, which is an organization that provides nutritious meals to those involved in the Waves for Change programs and schools in South Africa.
+During their visit to the Monwabisi Beach, for instance, Meghan and Harry learned about Waves of Change—a NGO that uses surfing and therapy to provide mental health services to young people living in challenging communities.
+They also visited the Lunchbox Fund, which is an organization that provides nutritious meals to those involved in the Waves for Change programs and attend schools in South Africa.
 In addition, they met with surf mentors for a welcome Kilo and later chatted with Dr. Thomas Maes, director of the Commonwealth Litter Programme, and Loyiso Dunga, a marine biologist from the Sea Change Project, to discuss the impact of plastic in the ocean.
-In addition, they took part in a Power Hand activity, which promotes positive thinking.
+Furthermore, they took part in a Power Hand activity, which promotes positive thinking.

 After their visit, they headed to the Auwal Mosque in Bo-Kaap, where they met with faith leaders.